 A degree in materials engineering is more popular than many other degrees.
 In fact, it ranks #154 out of 395 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual looked at 89 colleges and universities when compiling its 2024 Best Materials Engineering Schools ranking.
-When you put them all together, these colleges and universities awarded 3,415 degrees in materials engineering during the 2020-2021 academic year.
+Combined, these schools handed out 3,476 degrees in materials engineering to qualified students.

 The materials engineering program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Materials Engineering rankings.
 For our Best Overall Materials Engineering School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.